MicrosoftDocs/xamarin-docs/docs/ios/platform/speech.md

 A `SFSpeechRecognizerAuthorizationStatus` result is returned to the `RequestAuthorization` method's callback routine that can be used to take action based on the user's permission.

 > [!IMPORTANT]
-> **NOTE:** Apple suggests waiting until the user has started an action in the app that requires speech recognition before requesting this permission.
+> Apple suggests waiting until the user has started an action in the app that requires speech recognition before requesting this permission.

 ### Recognizing Pre-Recorded Speech